 6.17.
 Changes to account details for suppliers, which are used for internet banking may only be changed on written hard copy notification by the supplier and supported by hard copy authority for change signed by the Clerk and the Chairman.
 A programme of regular checks of standing data with suppliers will be followed.

 6.18.
-Any Debit Card issued for use will be specifically restricted to the Clerk/RFO and will also be restricted to a single transaction maximum value of £1000 unless authorised by council in writing before any order is placed.
+Any Debit Card issued for use will be specifically restricted to the Clerk/RFO and will also be restricted to a single transaction maximum value of £1000 unless authorised by 2 signatories in writing/by emailbefore any order is placed.

 6.19.
 A pre-paid debit card may be issued to employees with varying limits.
 These limits will be set by the council.
 Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council.

 6.20.
 Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk/RFO and shall be subject to automatic payment in full at each month-end.
-Personal credit or debit cards of members or staff shall not be used under any circumstances.
+Personal credit or debit cards of members or staff shall not be used except for the purchase of mobile phones by the Clerk/RFO for members of staff.

 6.21.
 The council will not maintain any form of cash float.
 All cash received must be banked intact.
 Payments made by the Clerk/RFO for postage or minor stationery items for example, shall be using the council debit card.

 6.22.
 The Clerk/RFO may provide petty cash to officers for the purpose of defraying operational and other expenses.
-Vouchers for payments made shall be forwarded to the RFO with a claim for reimbursement.
+Till receipts or Payment Vouchers for payments made shall be forwarded to the RFO with a claim for reimbursement.

-a) The RFO shall maintain a petty cash float of £250 for the purpose of defraying operational and other expenses.
+a) The RFO shall maintain a petty cash float of £350 for the purpose of defraying operational and other expenses.
 Vouchers for payments made from petty cash shall be kept to substantiate the payment.